 In a polluted atmosphere where the concentration of sulfur dioxide is high, calcium carbonate deteriorates more rapidly than in less polluted air.
 Similarly, phosphorus burns much more rapidly in an atmosphere of pure oxygen than in air, which is only about 20% oxygen.

 Phosphorous burns rapidly in air, but it will burn even more rapidly if the concentration of oxygen in is higher.
 Watch this video to see an example.
-(Note that the video has no narration.
-You can access the audio description using the widget below the video.)

 The Presence of a Catalyst